 To tackle this problem, the most advisable solution is the utilisation of a specialised software for energy management.

-Gradhoc is a platform that allows the monitoring and management of all equipment that involve energy consumption, independently of its location.
-It offers the user the ability to manage the data of their devices (status, needs, consumption, etc.), as well as those of their sources of energy, in real time.
-It also enables the automation of certain processes and, with all this information, it generates a control panel and data records according to the KPIs defined by the user.
+Platforms that allow the monitoring and management of all equipment involved in energy consumption, regardless of its location.
+They offer the user the ability to manage the data of their devices (status, needs, consumption, etc.), as well as that of their energy sources, in real time.
+They also enable the automation of certain processes, and with all this information, generate a control panel and data records based on the KPIs defined by the user.

 These characteristics result in the following advantages: